Temporary Guardianship Agreement: Free Form for Parents Assigning Short-Term Child Care

 What is the difference between temporary guardianship and permanent guardianship?

-Temporary guardianship is limited in duration — it has a specific start and end date, and parenting rights return automatically to the parent when the period ends.
-Permanent guardianship is a court-ordered arrangement that transfers long-term parenting authority and typically requires a formal legal proceeding.
-This form is designed for temporary arrangements only.
+Temporary guardianship has a defined start and end date, and parenting rights return to the parent automatically when it ends.
+Permanent guardianship is a court-ordered arrangement that transfers long-term parenting authority through a formal legal proceeding.
 If you need permanent guardianship, consult a family law attorney.

 Can a grandparent use this form to enroll my child in school?

-In most states, a signed and notarized guardianship document is sufficient for a grandparent or other named guardian to enroll a child in school and access educational records.
-School districts vary in their requirements — some accept the form immediately, others may have their own paperwork.
-Contact the school district directly before the enrollment date to confirm what documentation they need.
+In most states, a signed and notarized guardianship document is sufficient for a grandparent or named guardian to enroll a child in school and access educational records.
+School districts vary in their requirements, and some have their own paperwork.
+Contact the school district before enrollment to confirm what documentation they need.

 How is this different from a parental power of attorney?